Max Muncy Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in MLB.
+- The Royals pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Royals have a 5.18 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals' 5.22 team ERA ranks 28th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.